sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

 There is probably a lot more issues like this to think about, but that will do to start with.
-What I really want to point out is the blindingly obvious truth that real-world science is conducted by actual humans, and only the most gullible of people automatically assumes that everyone else is honest and impartial.
+What I really want to point out is the blindingly obvious truth that real-world science is conducted by actual humans, and only the most gullible of people automatically assume that everyone else is honest and impartial.
 Actual scientists are not usually *that* naive, but for some reason the world likes to pretend that we are, and the textbooks we usually write seem to reinforce that stereotype.